West Virginia University: Student media

 The Daily Athenaeum, nicknamed the DA, is the 9th-largest newspaper in West Virginia.
 Offered free on campus, it generates income through advertisements and student fees.
 The paper began in 1887 as a weekly literary magazine, with writing, editing and production taken over by the newly formed School of Journalism in the 1920s.
 In 1970, the paper split from the School of Journalism and became an independent campus entity governed by the Student Publications Board.
 The DA was voted as the Princeton Review's 10th-best college newspaper in the United States in 2005, 15th in 2006, and 8th in 2007.

 WWVU-FM, called U92 or The Moose, plays new music, talk shows, and newscasts.
 On the air since 1982, U92 can be heard in the Morgantown area at 91.7 FM and also streams live on the internet.
 In 2007 the station was one of four college radio stations nominated for College Music Journal's Station of the Year Award.
-In 2015 CMJ awarded the station with three awards including Station of the Year.The Mountaineer Jeffersonian was a news, economic, and political journal founded by WVU students.
-The publication was founded in 2008 and ceased publication in 2011.
+In 2015 CMJ awarded the station with three awards including Station of the Year.